 - Fulfill the Masters degree course requirements.

 - Write a Masters Thesis.
-After passing the preliminary exam, the student should immediately begin planning for the thesis by contacting a faculty member who will serve as his or her thesis advisor.
+After passing the preliminary exam, the student should immediately begin planning for the thesis by assigning/contacting a faculty member who can serve as his or her thesis advisor.

 - Pass the Masters General Examination.

 For the course requirements as many as 4 (of the total of 8) credits can be counted towards both the Bachelors degree and the Masters degree.
-Graduate courses completed before admission to the submatriculation program can be applied towards the Masters degree.
+Graduate courses completed before admission to the submatriculation program can no longer be applied towards the Masters degree.
 A student submatriculating into a research master’s program is expected to complete the two degrees within the normal four undergraduate years.
 All of the courses for the Masters degree must be taken for a grade.